 Situated on the Asian side of Istanbul, this 229 meter hill called as Kücük (Small) Camlica provides a panoramic view of the city and has nice cafeterias to enjoy Turkish tea or coffee.
-There is also a second hill named Büyük (Grand) Camlica, 262 meters high, where several TV and radio station antennas have been placed.
+There is also a second hill named Büyük (Grand) Camlica, 262 meters high.
 Camlica Hill is also a well known spot for watching migrating birds over the Bosphorus.
 Click the link for more information on Camlica Hill.

 Open every day.
 Admission is free.

 Scene of horse and chariot races and the center of Byzantine civic life.
 It was the place where the Nika Riot started in 532 AD.
 There is an Egyptian Obelisk, a stone obelisk and the Serpentine Column which were originally brought by the Byzantine emperors and used for the decoration of the Hippodrome.
 At the other end of the Hippodrome, the German Fountain still functions today.
 The imperial lodge was located to the west of the Hippodrome where Ibrahim Pasha Palace stands now.
 Today, Sultanahmet Square is a nice pedestrian area for picnics and meetings.

 Please note that admission fees, opening times or days of closure of the museums might be changed without prior notice, or that museum might be closed for restorations.
 To be certain on the closure days or opening times, you can call that museum directly (country code for Turkey is +90) or contact me to double check.
 Most of the museums have longer opening hours during summer months.